bk62/botter.py/README.md

 #### Reward Policies

-WIP - Doesn't work yet.
+Having implemented currency spec and currency amount parsers, I needed a way to allow guild admins to reward members for various actions with their custom currencies.
+One way was to let them write their own `discord.py` event handlers and connect them to the `botter.py` database.
+The more fun way was to attempt to write a DSL to define reward policies in a text configuration file.

-The idea here was to let guild admins define reward policies with a simple DSL -- intended to be more of a proof of concept than an efficient execution.
+The idea here was to let guild admins define reward policies with a simple DSL -- intended more to be more of a proof of concept than to be expressive or execute efficiently.

 For example, the following rule would reward new members (assuming a currency with symbol BTC was previously added)
 ```